 - Pilot Grant applications will be assessed for their scientific merit, the potential to significantly enhance the commercial development of the new discovery, and the potential for the creation of new intellectual property.

 - Project budgets up to $25,000 will be considered and can be used to support research in the applicant’s laboratory or for purchased services from IU core facilities or external vendors.

 Pilot Grant applications will be assessed for their scientific merit, the potential to significantly enhance the commercial development of the new discovery, and the potential for the creation of new intellectual property.
 Project descriptions should clearly and concisely describe the research objectives, research strategy, and how the expected outcomes will enhance commercialization activities for the discovery being developed.

 - Title of project

-- Principal investigator(s) and all faculty collaborators on project
+- All other faculty collaborators on project

 - Fiscal officer or grant officer in your department/school